liascope/liascope-react/README.md

 Thanks for exploring Liascope-React.
 Beyond standard frontend practices, this project highlights my ability to extend and adapt third-party libraries, integrate complex APIs, and build an interactive, user-focused application with React and Next.js.

+©2025 Zeliha A. (liascope).
+All rights reserved.
+Open for personal use; redistribution or modification requires explicit permission.